timmarlowe/ufo_sightings/README.md

 ### Cleaning The File
+We used the BeautifulSoup library to parse and clean the data.
 This undoubtedly took most of our time.
 Here's our cleaning pipeline:
 ```python
 import json
 #Accessing text and creating list of lists with beautiful soup